vx68k/libvm68k/sphinx/vm68kapi.rst

 .. cpp:function:: word::word() = default

+   Constructs a :cpp:class:`word` object with its default value.

+   This constructor is explicitly defaulted.

+.. cpp:function:: constexpr word::word(std::uint16_t value) noexcept

+   Constructs a :cpp:class:`word` object with an initial value.

 .. cpp:class:: long_word

-   Long word data.
+   Long word class on the architecture.
    A long word is 32-bit wide.

-   This type SHALL be trivial and standard-layout.
+   This type is trivial and standard-layout.

 .. cpp:function:: static constexpr std::size_t long_word::size() noexcept